-7. Chemical Treatment Log
+6. Chemical Treatment Log

-You must keep a log of all hazardous wastes that you have treated and provide it to EH&S upon request.
+You must keep a log of all hazardous waste that you have treated and provide it to EH&S upon request.
 Keep these logs for six years.
 The logs must be available for review by county or state inspectors.

-8. Exposure Monitoring Records
+7. Exposure Monitoring Records

 Departments frequently maintain copies of employee exposure monitoring to provide immediate information to their workers if questions arise.
 These records can be kept in the laboratory or in the department.
 EH&S maintains records for all exposure monitoring conducted by EH&S. In some cases, laboratories conduct their own employee monitoring.
 If this occurs, please forward a copy of the monitoring results to EH&S, Box 357165.
-Exposure monitoring records must be maintained for at least 30 years after the exposure.
+Exposure monitoring records must be maintained for at least 30 years post exposure.

-9. Self-inspections
+8. Self-inspections

-You must conduct at least one self-inspection (www.ehs.washington.edu/research-lab/lab- safety-surveys-and-inspections/lab-self-inspections) annually.
-It is recommended that this is done at least several months after the most recent Laboratory Safety team inspection of the lab.
+You must conduct at least one self-inspection annually.
+This should be done independently of any audits, including preparation for visits from the Laboratory Safety Inspection team.
 Labs with higher turnover, such as teaching labs, should consider conducting self-inspections more than once a year.
 You can use a copy of the Laboratory Safety Checklist or create a custom checklist.
-A self-inspection tool is offered on the Lab Safety Dashboard and recommended for use, to provide an electronic record easily accessible by the lab and EH&S. Record dates, findings, and follow up activities, and keep records electronically or in paper format.
+A self-inspection tool is offered on the Lab Safety Dashboard and recommended for use to provide an electronic record easily accessible to the lab and EH&S. Record dates, findings, and follow up activities, and keep records electronically or in paper format.